Gustavo-CRS/Gustavo-CRS/README.md

 ### Hello there 👋

 ## I'm Gustavo Consoleti
-- I'm currently living in São Paulo, Brazil
+- I've been living in São Paulo, Brazil
 - 💻I'm an enthusiast in front end-devoloping
 - 💻I'm recently have been learning Java and Dart & Flutter